 Construction of the Alymer-based Integrated Grain Processors Co-op Inc. ethanol plant began in mid-2007.
 The facility has been operational since Oct.
 1, 2008.
 In addition to producing 162 million liters (43 million gallons) of corn-based ethanol annually, the plant also produces approximately 129,600 tons of distillers grains each year.

 The plant is owned by a cooperative made up of approximately 900 members.
 Ownership is nearly evenly split between regional farmers and other representatives of agriculture-related businesses.
 The facility was capitalized in part by equity investment by the facilities ownership.
 Additional capitalization was sourced from a consortium of banks and federal and provincial government incentive programs.

 In its study, Doyletech found that construction of the plant contributed to a net spending increase within the region of approximately $275 million, was well as an annual increase of at least $50 million in new economic spending in the region as a direct consequence of the plant’s operations.
+Full story

 Ethanol is the gift that keeps on giving – but only to corn-growers and opportunistic automakers.
 For taxpayers, however, it’s a dream that failed and a rat-hole down which our governments keep pouring our tax money.
 This useless boondoggle must stop.